Farini/SkyNation/Readme.md

 - [X] Model - Launching a Vehicle should also be an Achievement

+- [ ] Mars Scene - Accounting happening every 10 seconds!
+- [ ] Mars Scene - Try to get accounting to be run on a background thread, or run accounting when settings are loading.

 - [ ] Chat Bubble - President functions (Invite, Kickout, Modify Guild)
 - [ ] Chat Bubble - If no president, move election to earlier